ttetrafon/practice/unreal engine/UI.md

   - `Client Set HUD` updates/changes the HUD during runtime, allowing for changes in the UI when needed.
   - A HUD can be accessed programmatically from through `Game Controller` -> `Get HUD`.
 - The *ZOrder* property can be used to layout different widgets vertically, allowing for overlaps.
+- Use layers for when many different UI widgets need to alternate quickly (like an inventory screen, a quests list, a map, and so on).
+- When a widget needs to be hidden, change its visibility to *collapsed*, a state which does not consume any resources.
+- For visible widgets that are not interactable, make their visibility to *not hit-testable (self & children)*.

 ## Widgets